Course overview

 Course structure

-To complete the Bachelor of Nursing (Clinical Leadership) students must attain 24 credit points.
+To complete the Bachelor of Nursing (Clinical Leadership) students must pass 24 credit points.
 All units are core units (these are compulsory).
 Students must pass all units including all components of units in the course.
-Units (think of units as 'subjects') may be worth 1 or 2 credit points - click on each unit to check its credit point value in the course structure below.
+Units (think of units as 'subjects') may be worth 1 or 2 credit points - select each unit to check its credit point value in the course structure below.
 Students study 4 credit points per trimester and usually undertake two trimesters each year.

 Core units